-Doctor of Science and Religion in Maya Studies
+Doctor of Science and Religion (R.Sc.D) in Maya Religion or Doctor of Literature (D.Litt.) in Maya Religion

 The Maya civilization is a Mesoamerican civilization, noted for the only known fully developed written language of the pre-Columbian Americas, as well as its spectacular art, monumental architecture, and sophisticated mathematical and astronomical systems.
 What was life like for the ancient Maya people that inhabited what is now Central America?
 This graduate level minor program examines in detail one of the best-known pre-Columbian (prior to Spanish conquest in ca.1500 A.D.) civilizations of the New World: Maya civilization.
 It will explore how archaeologists use material and textual evidence to understand what life was like in an ancient civilization.
 Major topics will include ancient Maya social, economic, and political systems, subsistence, and religion.
 The program focus will be on the achievements of the ancient Maya, but we will also examine the effects of the Spanish conquest of the Maya area and continuing Maya resistance to colonial and post-colonial rule.
 Archaeology has a crucial role to play in understanding the past, present, and future of the Maya